-5. Overall Implementation Progress: Implementation of LENS2 activities during January to June 2017 is considered on track but slow in general except some subprojects.
-Main reason for the implementation issues and slow progress is due to limited capacity of SDA staff as well as uncertainty regarding the assignment during the reorganization of the protected area (PA) related subprojects (DFRM/PFRM) which were transferred from MONRE to the Ministry of Agriculture and Forestry (MAF) as well as the recent reorganization within MONRE which begins in April 2017.
-The overall performance of the LENS2 and the subprojects as concluded during the midterm review conducted in March-April 2017 are summarized in Annex 1 (b) and highlighted in Box 2.1 below.
-It should be noted that during the report period there was significantly change on EPF operations including the effectiveness of the new EPF Decree, the new EPF Board, the new TC, and MONRE internal reorganization begins in May 2017.
+5. Overall Implementation Progress: Implementation of LENS2 activities during January to December 2017 is considered on track for most subprojects but slow in general except some subprojects.
+Main reason for the implementation issues and slow progress is due to limited capacity of SDAs staff as well as uncertainties regarding the assignment during the reorganization of the protected area (PA) related subprojects (DFRM/PFRM) which were transferred from MONRE to the Ministry of Agriculture and Forestry (MAF) starting mid 2016 as well as the reorganization within MONRE which began in mid-2017.
+The overall performance of the LENS2 and the subprojects was considered by the WB during the midterm review (MTR) conducted in March-April 2017 and the implementation support mission conducted in November 2017 as “moderately satisfactory” (see Section III).
+The MTR also recommended for the overall LENS2 restructuring as well as subprojects restructuring.
+During the report period, the WB also decided to cancel Component 4 of the DFRM subproject.
+There were preparation and approval of 7PONREs and 7PFRM subprojects as well as requests from MONRE and MAF SDAs for restructuring and/or additional financing.
+EPFO conducted consultation with SDAs and WB regarding scope of the restructuring of LENS2 in mid-2017 and through the Ministry of Finance formally sent a request to WB in late November 2017 for LENS2 restructuring.
+EPFO also assisted the SDAs during the restructuring and/or preparation of additional financing.
+More details are provided below.
+It is noted that during the report period there was significant change on EPF operations including the effectiveness of the new EPF Decree in early 2017, the new EPF Board, and the new Technical Committee (TC).